Please scroll down for VIDEOS about porn performer choice and consent. Thank you!

 The "bad girl" image coveted by "sex radicals" is a pure exercise of class and national privilege that intentionally ignores how they provide cover for this industry and the dangerous, sometimes deadly, realities behind it.
 Their "choices" always trump the reality of those trapped in prostitution and pornography, and their solution is not to attack the industry, but to call those enslaved within it "sex workers.""

-Does anyone really think that any of those in this video would consiciously CHOOSE to enter into the industy again if they had the oppotunity to live their lives again?
+Does anyone really think that any of those in the above video would consiciously CHOOSE to enter into the industy again if they had the oppotunity to live their lives again?
 Do you REALLY think they all FULLY understood the consequences of their choice to enter into pornography when then did?
-Do you really think if they could speak from the grave that they would say to their kids: "Sure - go ahead and go into porn.
+Do you really think if they could speak from the grave that they would say to their kids: "Sure -- go ahead and go into porn.
 It was great for me!"
 Obviously not.
-The only people who say that are the ones who are still in it and need it for their income or the ones in denial about what a misogynist and abusive industry it is.
+The only people who say that are the ones who are still in it and need it for their income, or the ones in denial about what a misogynist and abusive industry it is.